I would like to hang CURTAINS in my room. What are the DIMENSIONS of each Residence Hall's WINDOWS?

 Winter athletes whose coaches require the team to be on campus are given special permission to remain in the residence halls.
 The coaches each send a list to residential life, and we supply public safety with the list of approved winter break residents.

-Laundry rooms are available on campus with washers and dryers that accept the University card and charge $1.25 per cycle in each machine.
+Laundry rooms are available on campus with coin operated washers and dryers that also accept the University card.
 Alternatively, many students order laundry service through the University Cleaners and have their laundry picked up and delivered on a weekly basis.
 Click Here for more information about laundry services.

 Guests are permitted to stay in University housing no longer than three consecutive nights without permission of a Residential Life staff member.
 These visits should not exceed six days within a four week period, and must be pre-approved by all residents of the room or suite.
 Visitors must abide by all University policies and regulations.
 Students are responsible for all damages to the premises caused by their invited guests.